konacurrents/SemanticMarkerAPI/README.md

 Example uses are available via our Semantic Marker&trade; ESP-32 open-source download for the [BLE Client](https://github.com/konacurrents/SemanticMarkerESP-32/blob/main/src/BLEClientModule/BLEClientNetworking.h) and [BLE Server](https://github.com/konacurrents/SemanticMarkerESP-32/blob/main/src/BLEServerModule/BLEServerNetworking.h).

+> [!CAUTION]
+> The ESP devices have a small buffer for accepting JSON messages (about 500 characters) so sending these
+> JSON messages will be cut off if the message is too long (an error as not a valid JSON format.)

 <details>

  <summary><code>BLE Bluetooth ESP-32 Device Interfaces</code> </summary>